 Complementary healthcare is a term used to describe therapies or healthcare approaches that are used in addition to, or alongside, conventional care.

-As the burden of complex chronic disease increases more people are turning to complementary healthcare and need guidance in making their healthcare choices.
-Complementary healthcare should never be used in place of orthodox medical care or medication.
+Complementary healthcare should never be used in place of relevant orthodox medical care or medication.
 Always consult your doctor for medical care and diagnosis.
-Always let your doctor or other healthcare professional (i.e. midwife or consultant) know if you are receiving complementary healthcare.
+Always let your GP, Consultant or other healthcare professional (eg. midwife or psychologist) know if you are receiving complementary healthcare

 To find out more about how complementary healthcare could be of benefit visit the following support organisations: